kevingechen/CSAPP-Labs/04-Architecture-Lab/README.md

 ## Introduction

 In this lab, we are going to learn about the design and implementation of a pipelined Y86-64 processor, optimizing both it and a benchmark program to maximize performance.
-You are allowed to make any semantics preserving transformation to the benchmark program, or to make enhancements to the pipelined processor, or both.
-When you have completed the lab, you will have a keen appreciation for the interactions between code and hardware that affect the performance of your programs.
+We can make any semantics preserving transformation to the benchmark program, or to make enhancements to the pipelined processor, or both.

 The lab consists of three tasks, respectively:
 + `Task 1`: write some simple Y86-64 programs and become familiar with the Y86-64 tools.